[Skip to Content]

 R.W.
 Kern Centernon government site opens in new window, Amherst, MA

-The Phipps Center for Sustainable Landscapes is a case study for minimizing operational carbon.
+The Phipps Center for Sustainable Landscapes is a case study for minimizing energy use.
 Passive-first strategies are coupled with high-performance technologies to permit the downsized mechanical system (a custom-built rooftop energy recovery unit) to operate as efficiently as possible.
 The long, relatively narrow building sits on an east-west axis, which allows for maximizing southern exposure.
 High-performance glazing on the north and south facades permits solar gain in the cold months, while louvers and strategic deciduous tree plantings prevent unwanted heat gain and glare in the warm months.
 Computational fluid dynamics studies determined placement for BAS- and occupant-controlled windows to maximize natural ventilation.
 Daylighting is maximized with light shelves and sloped ceilings to direct natural light into the interior and energy use is monitored by the individual plug, which permits any anomalies to be addressed.
 Occupants each have electricity meters at their desks to encourage energy-saving behaviors.
 Energy is produced onsite via a vertical-axis wind turbine and a 125kW photovoltaic array.
-The atrium, constructed of concrete with fly ash to reduce embodied carbon, acts as thermal mass, increasing energy efficiency.
+The atrium, constructed of concrete with recycled fly ash, acts as thermal mass, increasing energy efficiency.

 Tools